 Recently, a similar conflict occurred within MHS and was passed on to detectives at the MPD.

-“It was determined that the student in question did, in fact, record female students on his cellphone as they walked down the hallway,” said Principal Dr. Crumbs in an email addressed to MHS families.
+“It was determined that the student in question did, in fact, record female students on his cellphone as they walked down the hallway,” Principal Dr. Crumbs wrote in an email addressed to MHS families.
 “During the investigation, it was also discovered that this same student was in possession of multiple videos involving the sexual exploitation of minors.”

 Punishment can be severe for students who participate in illegal activity within school as you’re dealing with misdemeanors that can turn into possible felonies.
 Youngblood had previous cases in which nude photos were shared online.
 Every share is a single count and can quickly develop into a felony rather than a misdemeanor.
 Cases of greater severity are turned over to a detective and even sometimes picked up by the FBI.